Wuhan pneumonia outbreak: Asia ramps up defence against coronavirus

 From Bangkok to Hong Kong and Seoul, authorities have gone onto high-alert over the new coronavirus, following China's confirmation of the first case of human-to-human transmission of the deadly illness.

-Four people have died in China while scores more have been infected with the virus.
+Six people have died in China while 291 cases have been confirmed to be infected with the virus.

-Cases have been detected in Thailand, Japan and South Korea as the World Health Organization said it would meet to discuss declaring a global public health emergency over the outbreak.
+Cases have been detected in Japan, South Korea and Thailand as the World Health Organization said it would meet to discuss declaring a global public health emergency over the outbreak.

 Thai authorities have introduced mandatory thermal scans of passengers arriving from high-risk areas of China at its airports in Bangkok, Chiang Mai, Phuket and Krabi.